apache/flink/docs/dataset_transformations.md

 </div>
 </div>

+**IMPORTANT:** The system assumes that the function does not modify the elements on which the predicate is applied.
+Violating this assumption can lead to incorrect results.

 ### Project (Tuple DataSets only) (Java API Only)

 The Project transformation removes or moves Tuple fields of a Tuple DataSet.